Building Code Information

 – a $20,000 Surety Bond made payable to Johnson County and/or an unknown third party.
 The bond MUST BE for at least a year, and does not have to extend from January to December of that year.
 These bonds can be obtained through a local insurance agent.

-The listing is good for one year, and you will receive a letter letting you know that your listing is about to expire soon.
+The listing is good for duration of the bond.
 There are no penalties if you decided to let your listing “lapse” and renew it at a later date.

 Please click HERE to download the Contractor Listing Kit.
 If you have additional questions, please contact the office.

 R905.2.7.1 Ice Protection.
 In areas where the average daily temperature in January is 25 degrees or less or when Table R301.2(1) criteria so designates, an ice barrier that consists of at least two layers of underlayment cemented together or of a self-adhering polymer modified bitumen sheet, shall be used in lieu of normal underlayment and extend from the eave’s edge to a point at least 24 inches inside the exterior wall line of the building.
 Exception: Detached accessory structures that contain no conditioned floor area.

 R905.2.8.2 Valleys.
 Valley linings shall be installed in accordance with manufacturer’s instructions before applying shingles.
 Valley linings of the following types shall be permitted.
 3. For closed valleys (valley covered with shingles) valley lining of a one ply of smooth rolled roofing complying with ASTM D 6380 Class S type III, Class M Type II or ASTM D 3909 and at least 36” wide or valley lining as described in items 1 and 2 above shall be permitted.